Are you looking for the best Paraguay tourist attractions?

 Palacio de Lopez

-Some may not consider this as one of the Paraguay tourist attractions.
-However, the Government Palace is among the best things to see in the city of Asuncion.
+Some may not consider this as a Paraguay tourist attraction.
+However, the Government Palace is among the best things to see in Asuncion.

-It gives you a real appreciation of the power and heritage of modern government in Latin America.
-A must if you’re interested in Latin American politics.
+It gives you an appreciation of the power and heritage of modern government in Latin America.
+A must if you’re interested in politics.

 A stunning place to spend your time, but please be very conscious of anything that you’re asked to do.

-The guards around the location spend no time telling you twice; don’t expect a cordial response if you fail to reply to requests from the guards.
+The guards at the location spend no time telling you twice; don’t expect a cordial response if you fail to reply to requests from the guards.

 Cerro Cora National Park